 Emergency evacuation plans should never be reliant on the intervention of the Fire and Rescue Service to work.
-It is therefore of paramount importance that staff are fully trained in what to do in an emergency evacuation situation and how to use the evacuation equipment available to them.
+Therefore, it is of paramount importance that staff are fully trained in what to do in an emergency evacuation situation and how to use the evacuation equipment available to them.

-Organisations who fail to provide emergency evacuation equipment and appropriate training, also fail to comply with their legal obligations under the Fire Precautions (Workplace) Regulation 2006, the Regulatory Reform (Fire Safety) Order 2005 and the Disability Discrimination Act 1995.
+Organisations who fail to provide emergency evacuation equipment and appropriate training also fail to comply with their legal obligations under the Fire Precautions (Workplace) Regulation 2006, the Regulatory Reform (Fire Safety) Order 2005, Safety, Health and Welfare at Work Act 2005 and the Disability Discrimination Act 1995.

-At Hospital Aids we offer, onsite training on our range of evacuation chairs and mats/pad to ensure that staff are familiar with and know how to use their chosen evacuation equipment properly.
+At Hospital Aids we offer, certified onsite training on our range of evacuation chairs and mats/pads; this training will ensure that staff are familiar with and know how to properly use their chosen evacuation equipment.

 Our evacuation chair and product training can be conducted as follows:

-- Basic staff training courses - which includes both theory and practical sessions for up to 10 people per session (dependent on the size of the facility).
+- Introductory staff training courses - which includes both theory and practical sessions for up to 10 people per session (dependent on the size of the facility).

-- Refresher training - which includes both theory and practical sessions for up to 10 people per session (dependent on the size of the facility).
+- Refresher training includes both theory and practical sessions for up to 10 people per session (dependent on the size of the facility).

-We are also able to arrange maintenance on purchased evacuation chairs along with advice on how to ensure your mats and pads are fit for use (no maintenance required on these products).
+We can also arrange maintenance on purchased evacuation chairs, along with advice on how to ensure your mats and pads are fit for use (no maintenance required on mats or pads).